MicrosoftDocs/msftdynamicsgpdocs/dynamics-gp/installation/SystemSetup.md

 You can change the description for existing source document codes at any time using the Source Document Setup window.
-To delete a source document code once it’s been assigned to an audit trail code, you must first remove the source document code from any origins it’s assigned to in the Audit Trail Codes Setup window.
+To delete a source document code once it's been assigned to an audit trail code, you must first remove the source document code from any origins it's assigned to in the Audit Trail Codes Setup window.

 **To modify a source document code:**